tc39/proposal-collection-normalization/README.md

 Normalization is not done when iterating or returning internal data, it is only done on parameters.

+### Why would someone want to use `toValue` with Map?

+A variety of use cases exist to normalize the values of map like structures in different APIs.
+Even if they do not directly use Map, we can se the utility of this pattern from existing DOM APIs.

+* `URLSearchParams`
+* `DomStringMap`
+* `Header`

+Node also has APIs that also normalize values such as `process.env`.

+Normalizing values can avoid certain situations as well such as putting invalid values into a Map by either validation errors, coercion, or other means.
+Existing map like structures such as `require.cache` can produce error if you put the incorrect values in them.
+A normalization step allows the map to properly handle situations when unexpected values are inserted.

 ### Why are Sets only given `toValue`?

 Sets are collections of values, and do not have a mapping operation from one value to another.